DeepMotion/Animate-3D-REST-API/README.md

 Header(s) cookie:dmsess=<cookie-value-returned-from-authentication-api>
 ```
 ```
-Request Clients can request download URLs for finished processingrequests.
+Request Clients can request download URLs for finished processing requests.
 ```
 ```
-Use comma (‘,’) to separate request ids if retrievingdownload URLs for multiple processing requests.
+Use comma (‘,’) to separate request ids if retrieving download URLs for multiple processing requests.
 ```
 ```